g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add the screenshot command
 - [ ] Add the debug menu that can save current config to app resources?
 - [ ] Restore app config file from resources, the first time.
-- [ ] Add a run feature that run through all examples and generate a report